Schwarzschild black hole levitating in the hyperextreme Kerr field: Introduction

 The above equilibrium law raises an interesting question of whether balance is still possible when the angular momentum of one of the constituents, say $j_1$, is equal to zero?
 On the one hand, one is tempted to say that equilibrium in this case is impossible because the spin--spin repulsive force which ensures balance with the gravitational attractive force and emerges due to the interaction of sources' angular momenta must have zero value.
 On the other hand, as was already observed in \cite{Var}, in the non--equilibrium configurations composed of a rotating and a non--rotating black holes kept apart by a strut (this type of stationary subextreme systems is covered by the usual double--Kerr solution of Kramer and Neugebauer \cite{KNe}) the spinning black hole necessarily involves in rotation the horizon of the non--rotating black hole, so that the spin--spin repulsive force in such configurations is still present.
 But whether this `secondary' spin--spin interaction is sufficient for removing a strut?

 These are some of the questions that will be answered in the present paper.
-We will demonstrate that a Schwarzschild black hole hole can freely levitate above the super--spinning Kerr object, and we will obtain the general exact solution describing this specific equilibrium model.
+We will demonstrate that a Schwarzschild black hole hole can freely levitate above the super--spinning Kerr object (in spite of a recent claim \cite{Bon} on the non-existence of the `Schwarzschild-Kerr' equilibrium configurations made on the basis of a specific approximation scheme), and we will obtain the general exact solution describing this specific equilibrium model.
 In Sec.~II we reparametrize the `Schwarzschild--Kerr' equilibrium problem by using the Komar masses of the constituents and the separation distance as arbitrary real parameters, and derive a representation of the Ernst complex potential and of all metric functions in terms of these constant quantities.
 In Sec.~III the results of Sec.~II are applied to the analysis of the physical properties of the levitating Schwarzschild black hole.
 Concluding remarks are given in Sec.~IV.